openml/openml-python/PULL_REQUEST_TEMPLATE.md

 Please make sure that:

 * this pull requests is against the `develop` branch
-* you updated all docs, this includes the changelog!
+* you updated all docs, this includes the changelog (doc/progress.rst)
 * for any new function or class added, please add it to doc/api.rst
     * the list of classes and functions should be alphabetical
 * for any new functionality, consider adding a relevant example
 * add unit tests for new functionalities
-    * collect files uploaded to test server using _mark_entity_for_removal() -->
+    * collect files uploaded to test server using _mark_entity_for_removal()
+* add the BSD 3-Clause license to any new file created -->

 #### Reference Issue